dibakar95/weather-app/README.md

 ## Deployment

 This service is structured for easy deployment to container-based platforms like [Google Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service).
 You will typically need to create a `Dockerfile` to containerize the application for deployment.

+## TODO

+*   **Implement Rate Limiting:** Add a rate limiter to the API to protect against brute-force attacks and abuse.
+Libraries like `express-rate-limit` can be used for this purpose.